Investment banking: Criticisms

-The investment banking industry, and many individual investment banks, have come under criticism for a variety of reasons, including perceived conflicts of interest, overly large pay packages, cartel-like or oligopolistic behavior, taking both sides in transactions, and more.
-Investment banking has also been criticised for its opacity.
+The investment banking industry, including boutique investment banks, have come under criticism for a variety of reasons, including perceived conflicts of interest, overly large pay packages, cartel-like or oligopolistic behavior, taking both sides in transactions, and more.
+Investment banking has also been criticized for its opacity.
+However, the lack of transparency inherent to the investment banking industry is largely due to the necessity to abide by the non-disclosure agreement (NDA) signed with the client.
+The accidental leak of confidential client data can cause a bank to incur significant monetary losses.

 Conflicts of interest

 Conflicts of interest may arise between different parts of a bank, creating the potential for market manipulation, according to critics.
 Authorities that regulate investment banking, such as the Financial Conduct Authority (FCA) in the United Kingdom and the SEC in the United States, require that banks impose a "Chinese wall" to prevent communication between investment banking on one side and equity research and trading on the other.
 However, critics say such a barrier does not always exist in practice.
 Independent advisory firms that exclusively provide corporate finance advice argue that their advice is not conflicted, unlike bulge bracket banks.

 Conflicts of interest often arise in relation to investment banks' equity research units, which have long been part of the industry.
-A common practice is for equity analysts to initiate coverage of a company in order to develop relationships that lead to highly profitable investment banking business.
+A common practice is for equity analysts to initiate coverage of a company to develop relationships that lead to highly profitable investment banking business.
 In the 1990s, many equity researchers allegedly traded positive stock ratings for investment banking business.
 Alternatively, companies may threaten to divert investment banking business to competitors unless their stock was rated favorably.
 Laws were passed to criminalize such acts, and increased pressure from regulators and a series of lawsuits, settlements, and prosecutions curbed this business to a large extent following the 2001 stock market tumble after the dot-com bubble.

 Philip Augar, author of The Greed Merchants, said in an interview that, "You cannot simultaneously serve the interest of issuer clients and investing clients.
 And it’s not just underwriting and sales; investment banks run proprietary trading operations that are also making a profit out of these securities."

 Many investment banks also own retail brokerages.
 During the 1990s, some retail brokerages sold consumers securities which did not meet their stated risk profile.
 This behavior may have led to investment banking business or even sales of surplus shares during a public offering to keep public perception of the stock favorable.